Suppression of neutral pion production in deep-inelastic scattering off nuclei with the CLAS detector: III. CORRECTIONS

-The multiplicity ratio of Eq.~\ref{eq:R} can be described as the super-ratio of the hadron number ratio for nucleus A and deuterium normalized by the electron number ratio for the same two nuclei.
-Corrections to the electron number ratio include: (i) acceptance correction factors due to electron acceptance in deuterium relative to the solid target: these decrease the multiplicity ratio of a percent up to 8\%; (ii) radiative corrections due to internal radiation: these increase the multiplicity ratio up to 3\%; (iii) radiative corrections due to Coulomb distortion in the field of the nucleus: these decrease the multiplicity ratio by 0 to 4\% with the largest corrections for Pb.
-Inclusive internal radiative corrections associated with bremsstrahlung off the nucleon from which the scattering took place were calculated based on the Mo and Tsai formalism~\cite{RevModPhys.41.205}.
-Calculation of the Coulomb corrections was based on the effective momentum approximation~\cite{ASTE2005}.
-Both corrections are incorporated in the \textsc{EXTERNAL} code~\cite{dasu1994measurement}.
-Additionally, the external radiative corrections that are associated with bremsstrahlung in the target material were incorporated in the GEANT3 simulations, and were accounted for by applying acceptance correction factors.

-Corrections applied to the $\pi^{0}$ number ratio include: (i) acceptance correction factors, which change the multiplicity ratio depending on the binning: from -17\% to +8\% for ($\nu$,~$z$,~$p_{T}^{2}$) bins and from -14\% to +4\% for ($Q^{2}$,~$\nu$,~$z$) binning; (ii) radiative corrections for SIDIS $\pi^{0}$, which were calculated with the HAPRAD code~\cite{refId0} that was modified using empirically derived nuclear structure functions.
-These corrections affect the multiplicity ratio by less than 0.5\%.
-The combined effect of radiative corrections on the multiplicity ratio from both the leptonic and hadronic number ratios does not exceed 4.8\%.
-Finally, corrections were calculated due to the presence of the 15~$\mu$m aluminum entrance and exit walls (endcaps) of the liquid-deuterium target cell.
-The endcaps affect measurements of electrons and $\pi^{0}$ from the liquid-deuterium target.
-This correction decreased the multiplicity ratio by less than 1$\%$.
+The multiplicity ratio of Eq.~\ref{eq:R} can be viewed as a $\pi^{0}$ number ratio $N^{A/D}_{\pi^{0}}$ normalized by the electron number ratio $N^{D/A}_{e}$.
+Corrections to $N^{D/A}_{e}$ include: (i) acceptance correction factors: these range from unity up to 8\%; (ii) radiative corrections due to internal radiation associated with bremsstrahlung off the nucleon: increase the multiplicity ratio up to 3\%; (iii) radiative corrections due to Coulomb distortion in the field of the nucleus: decrease the multiplicity ratio down to 4\% with the largest corrections for Pb.
+Internal radiative corrections were calculated based on the Mo and Tsai formalism~\cite{RevModPhys.41.205} while Coulomb corrections - on the effective momentum approximation~\cite{ASTE2005}.
+Both are incorporated in the \textsc{EXTERNAL} code~\cite{dasu1994measurement}.
+The CLAS detector response was simulated with the GSIM package, based on GEANT3, which includes the locations and materials of the dual-target.
+The external radiative corrections that are associated with bremsstrahlung in the target material were incorporated in the GEANT3 simulations, and were accounted for by applying acceptance correction factors.
+Corrections applied to $N^{A/D}_{\pi^{0}}$ for SIDIS $\pi^{0}$s include: (i) acceptance correction factors: these change the multiplicity ratio from -17\% to +8\% for ($\nu$,~$z$,~$p_{T}^{2}$) bins and from -14\% to +4\% for ($Q^{2}$,~$\nu$,~$z$); (ii) radiative corrections for SIDIS $\pi^{0}$s: these affect the multiplicity ratio by less than 0.5\%.
+The latter were calculated using the HAPRAD code~\cite{refId0} that was modified using empirically derived nuclear structure functions.
+The combined effect of $N^{D/A}_{e}$ and $N^{A/D}_{\pi^{0}}$ radiative corrections does not exceed 4.8\%.
+Finally, due to the presence of the 15~$\mu$m aluminum walls (endcaps) of the liquid-deuterium target cell, we corrected multiplicity ratio for the $N^{D}_e$ and $N^{D}_{\pi^{0}}$ resulting in less than 1$\%$ correction.
+Acceptance correction factors were calculated on a bin-by-bin basis using the LEPTO event generator 6.5.1~\cite{INGELMAN1997108}, modified to include nuclear Fermi motion of the target nucleon according to the Ciofi-Simula parametrization~\cite{PhysRevC.53.1689}.